opendp/tumult-docs/public/core/dev/_sources/installation.rst.txt

     An example of how to set these values when initializing Spark is :ref:`included in the first tutorial <Java 11 configuration example>`.
     Not doing this before making calls to Tumult Core will result in Spark raising ``java.lang.UnsupportedOperationException: sun.misc.Unsafe or java.nio.DirectByteBuffer.(long, int) not available``

-..
-   TODO: Link "let us know" to the public issue tracker for Core, once it is set up.

 Below are instructions for installing these prerequisites on several common platforms.
 If none of these apply to you, install Python 3 and Java from your OS package manager, or use the "Manual Installation" section to obtain installers or source distributions and build instructions for your platform.
-If you encounter any issues during the installation process, please let us know!
+If you encounter any issues during the installation process, please `let us know <https://gitlab.com/tumult-labs/core/-/issues>`__!

 .. tabbed:: Linux (Debian-based)